myTerminal/overcast-theme/README.md

 ## Credits

-This theme has been created using [ThemeCreator](https://github.com/mswift42/themecreator).
+Inspired by a template from [ThemeCreator](https://github.com/mswift42/themecreator).